SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		Create an App instance, to later use with the instance methods (:ref:`see above <CreateAppInstance>`)

-		:param application: The name of an application (case-insensitive), that can be found in the path used by the system to locate applications, or the full path to an application.
-Optionally you might add parameters, that will be given to the application at open (see :py:func:`setUsing`).
+		The string ``application`` must allow the system to locate the application in the system specific mannor.
+    If this is not possible you might try the full path to an application`` executable.

+		Optionally you might add parameters, that will be given to the application at time of open.
+			There are 3 options:
+       - put the application string in apostrophes and the rest following the second apostroph will be taken as parameter string
+       - put `` -- `` between the applications name or path (no apostrophes!) and the parameter string.
+       - use :py:func:`setUsing` with an already existing application object (:ref:`created before <CreateAppInstance>`)

+		:param application: The name of an application (case-insensitive) or the path to the executable and optionally parameters
 		:return: an App object, that can be used with the instance methods

 	.. py:classmethod:: open(application)